A simple structure. A personalized path.

-Every Lally Scholar completes five core commitments.
+Every Scholar completes five core experiences

 AI Academy Sprint